Yoga and Hiking in Incredible Bhutan,

-Get up to a final yoga, meditation and breakfast in Thimphu, departing late morning for the beautiful mountain town of Paro.
+Get up to a final yoga and meditation practice, then breakfast in Thimphu, departing late morning for the beautiful mountain town of Paro.
 The afternoon is yours to define: explore Paro and the National Museum, relax with a massage at the hotel’s spa or meditate at the serene teahouse or temple.

 Day Nine, Paro

-After breakfast, head for s short 10-minute drive to the base of the mountain home of the Taksang Monastery, also known as the Tiger’s Nest Monastery for its geography and history.
-The Taksang Monastery is renowned for its cliff-side location perched 2,700 feet above the valley floor where it is said that the Rimpoche first arrived on the back of a flying tiger is 746 CE and meditated in a mountain cave for 3 months.
-You too can gain merit by making the 3-hour ascent and visiting the monastery seemingly glued to the barest concavity of the cliff face.
-After your descend, look forward to lunch at the hotel, followed by a nice siesta or other relaxation perhaps in the form of massage or Bhutanese Hot Stone bath.
+After breakfast, take a short 10-minute drive to the base of the mountain home of the Taksang Monastery, also known as the Tiger’s Nest Monastery for its geography and history.
+The Taksang Monastery is renowned for its cliff-side location perched 2,700 feet above the valley floor where it is said that the Rinpoche first arrived on the back of a flying tiger in 746 CE and meditated in a mountain cave there for 3 months.
+You too can gain merit by making the 3 hour ascent and visiting the monastery seemingly glued to the barest concavity of the cliff face.
+After your descent, look forward to lunch at the hotel, followed by a nice siesta or other relaxation perhaps in the form of massage or Bhutanese Hot Stone bath.
 This evening will be your closing dinner together.

 Day Ten, Paro

-After Breakfast, drive towards ‘Dra-Karpo Cave’ meaning ‘white stone’, which is 8 Kms away from the main town, Paro.
-After an hour’s hike from Shaba village, you reach the cave in which the Guru meditated in 8th century and which today is considered one of the most secret place.
+After Breakfast, drive towards ‘Dra-Karpo Cave’ meaning ‘white stone’, which is 8 kms away from Paro.
+After an hour’s hike from Shaba village, you reach the cave in which the Guru meditated in the 8th century and which today is considered one of the most secret places.
 Here after an hour’s circumambulation, meditate inside the cave, and then take a vegetarian lunch in and around the temple.

 Transfer to the airport for your departure towards onward journey, or home.